anoopelias/sicp-scm/README.md

+# SICP Exercises
-# Excercises in the book "Structure and Interpreations of Computer Programs"
+Excercises in the book "Structure and Interpreations of Computer Programs"